-It shouldn’t take a show three years to nail down its formula, but that’s exactly what happened with Elizabeth Meriwether’s FOX comedy.
+Sometimes it takes a show three years to nail down its formula, and that’s exactly what happened with Elizabeth Meriwether’s FOX comedy.
 Frankly, it’s shocking the series was given that kind of time to find its footing, in a day and age when uneven sitcoms are cancelled faster than cable subscriptions.
-Don’t let the network’s patience got unrewarded.
+Don’t let the network’s patience go unrewarded.

 John Logan’s first dip into the television pool was a fascinating journey for all, filled with frights, twists, and one show-stopping turn from the ever-astounding Eva Green.
 Her co-stars were none-too-shabby, either, and the Ireland-shot series’ impeccable art direction, set design, and general scenery added up to another new series worth keeping an eye on in 2015.
 Season 2 can’t come soon enough.